Dioflav is a venotropic and a vascular protector. It is used for:

 If you are pregnant or breastfeeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-DRIVING AND USING MACHINES
+DRIVING AND OPERATING MACHINERY

 Dioflav should be taken with meals.